-1. MEMBER SERVICES: a.
-Newsletters b.
-Chapter Board meetings c.
-Chapter Membership meeting Membership meeting topics: #Printed/mailed #Emailed # gs #
+1. MEMBER SERVICES:a.
+Newslettersb.
+Chapter Board meetingsc.
+Chapter Membership meeting # Printed/mailed # Emailed # ings #

+Membership meeting topics:

-Which topic had the best respon se from members?
+Which topic had the best respo onse from members?

 2. DONATED SERVICES:

 a.
 General Volunteersb.
 Type of activity performed # of volunteers # total hours

-c.
-Professional Volunteers (bookkeeping, fundraising, graphic design, printing photography and any other service you might ordinarily expect to have to Service performed & by whom
+photography and any other okkeeping, fundraising, graphic design, printing, r service you might ordinarily expect to have to pay for): om

-Marketplace value (low estim

 d.
 In-kind donations Gift/Service given

 e.
 Marketplace value \$

-3. FUNDRAISING PROJECTS (including the a.
-Project nose for chapter exhibits, awards):
+3. FUNDRAISING PROJECTS (including a.
+Project those for chapter exhibits, awards):

 b.
-Sponsors

-c.
+Sponsorsc.
 Net to chapter \$

 d.
 Net to Tennessee Craft \$

-4. incred knowl Please a. b.
-PARTICIPATION (For grant purposes, we are looking for numbers that reflect how our work increases the creation of craft, acquisition of knowledge or skills, experiences with craft, public knowledge and understanding about craft.)
+4. PARTICIPATION (For grant purposes, we are looking for numbers that reflect how our work increases the creation of craft, acquisition of knowledge or skills, experiences with craft, public knowledge and understanding about craft.)
 Please provide the NUMBER of: a.
 Artists participating (can under-estimate) b.
 Public exhibits, studio tours or pop-up events c.
 Please list the names of any events that are repeated each year 5.
-AUNITY SERVICE PROJECTS (education, outreach etc.) cription of project(s) 6. a. • IING ar's Chapter Budget ar's Chapter Budget (Attach complete budget) (Attach complete budget) 7.
-S AND GOALS ming officers for the I next calendar year: Position Name Phone Number Email Address b. b.
-List current goals of the Chapter and their status (include any notes on a separate sheet) C. What suppo ort, if any, will you nee ed from the Tennessee C raft Office to achieve your goal: ; SIGNA SIGNATURES: Print N lame Signat ture Title Date
+MUNITY SERV scription of p ation, outreach etc.) 6. a. • TING ar's Chapter Budget ar's Chapter Budget · · · · · · · · · · · · · · · · · · · (Attach complete budget) (Attach complete budget) 7.
+S AND GOALS ming officers for the r next calendar year: Position Name Phone Number Email Address b.
+List current (goals of the Chapter and their status (include any notes on a separate sheet) C. What suppo ort, if any, will you nee d from the Tennessee Cr raft Office to achieve your goals?
+SIGNA ATURES: Print N lame Signa ture Title Date Adopted January 2 2013; Updated Novemb er 2018